 How long does it take to write a book?

 It depends on how long the story is.
 Sometimes I write very short stories.

 Most of my longer stories take about two months to write.
 I spend ages thinking about the story (and sometimes falling asleep!) before I begin writing, and I also spend a lot of time re-writing it, to make it much better.
-The longest book so far is STUFF, for teenagers.
-That took me six months, from the moment I began thinking about it, to the final full stop.
+The longest books so far are STUFF and WEIRD, both written for teenagers.
+Each one of those took me about six months, from the moment I began thinking about it to the final full stop.

 Do you ever got bored with writing?